 Stuart Green memorial lectures and bursary

 Dr Stuart Green (1939-2006) was a consultant neurologist at Birmingham Children’s Hospital who singlehandedly ran and developed the Paediatric Neurology department over many years.
 He was a Founder Member of the British Paediatric Neurology Association, later becoming its President.
 Sometimes described as eccentric, he was loved and respected by patients and colleagues alike for his kindness, wit and wisdom, captured in a collection of clinical vignettes published posthumously in the European Journal of Paediatric Neurology (EJPN 2008;12:69).
 He was an inspirational teacher of Birmingham medical students – his demonstration of a complex partial seizure mid-lecture was legendary.
-Following his death, friends and family set up the Stuart Green Memorial Fund to support education in paediatric neurology.
+Following his death, obituaries were published in the Guardian and Jewish Chronicle as well as in medical journals.
+Friends and family formed a memorial committee and set up the Stuart Green Memorial Fund to support education in paediatric neurology.
 In recognition of his contributions to education and to the hospital, the BCH lecture theatre was renamed “The Stuart Green Lecture Theatre”.

 Annual Stuart Green Memorial Lecture

 This public lecture takes place at Birmingham Children’s Hospital, every year in June.
 It is always a warm and friendly event.
 The audience includes Stuart’s former colleagues, friends and family, including members of the local Jewish community, as well as regional paediatricians and trainees.
 The subject is anything which we think would have interested Stuart and is appropriate also for a non-medical audience.

 2014 lecturer Dr Hilary Cass OBE with friends and family of Dr Stuart Green